 Educating students for life and for work, the Division of Applied Behavioral Sciences is committed to developing and offering educational and professional programs of the highest quality to meet the emerging needs of students, the community and the region.
-This division offers an undergraduate program (B.A.) leading to a degree in psychology; an accelerated B.A./M.S. option in psychology is also offered.
-It also offers a graduate program leading to a degree in applied psychology (M.S.)-with specialization tracks in counseling psychology and psychological applications.
+This division offers an undergraduate program leading to a degree in psychology; an accelerated B.A./M.S. option in psychology is also offered.
+It also offers a graduate program leading to a degree in applied psychology-with specialization tracks in counseling psychology and industrial/organizational psychology.
 The division also offers a post-master's certificate program in professional counseling studies, which prepares students for Maryland state and national licensure as licensed clinical professional counselors (LCPCs).